bartosz-wozniak/ExtremeSports/README.md

 ## Purpose

 This project was developed during one of my courses at the University.
-It was group project developed together with my collegue.
+It was group project developed together with my colleague.
 Designing this application let me learn more about client-server communication, Web Api and ASP.NET.

-## Licence
+## License

 This project is under the MIT License.